Skip to main content

 Mining equities

-The reasons for the historic scepticism - capital allocation failures, cost inflation, permitting delays - have not disappeared.
-But the scale of Q4 2025 earnings appears to have finally forced a reassessment.
+At current gold prices, major producers still trade at approximately 0.85x NAV against a historical average closer to 1.2x.
+The discount is narrowing but has not closed.
+The reasons for the historic scepticism — capital allocation failures, cost inflation, permitting delays — have not disappeared; the scale of Q4 2025 earnings appears to have forced a partial reassessment.

 Sister metals